 It inhabits coniferous forests and shrubby meadows across Canada and the United States.

-The scientific name for this species translates to American large-footed rabbit due to its incredible hind feet, nearly twice as large as those of other similarly sized rabbit species!
+The scientific name for this species is American large-footed rabbit, which is due to its incredible hind feet, which are nearly twice as large as those of other similarly sized rabbit species!

 The extra foot size increases the animal’s mobility and speed in areas with snow or ice on the ground.

-Snowshoe Hares have special coat coloration that helps them survive winter; when inclement weather hits.
+Snowshoe hares have special coat coloration that helps them survive winter, especially when inclement weather hits.

 They shed coarse outer guard hairs while replacing them with velvety white fur beneath, making them difficult to spot against snowy backdrops.

-During spring, when temperatures increase, different types of hares rapidly regrow darker guard hairs leading to camouflage against brush or forest foliage.
+When temperatures increase in spring, different types of hares rapidly regrow darker guard hairs, which can be used to camouflage against brush or forest foliage.

 This adaptation works incredibly well since some populations live further north than other mammals!

-These amazing herbivores forage on new buds, twigs, bark, and plenty of high-quality greens like clover, making up almost 60 % of their diet through summer into fall.
+These amazing herbivores forage on new buds, twigs, bark, and plenty of high-quality greens like clover, which make up almost 60 % of their diet from summer into fall.

 Apart from being food sources for lynxes, foxes, and other predators, these small types of hares also provide essential nutrients for farmers operating nearby land during spring dispersal periods when fresh possums are scarce or dead spots on smolder begin appearing in uncultivated terrain below mostly lower elevation boreal forests.